 Most of the radiations from the majority of the discharge lamp are in form of the uniform positive column.

 The energetic electrons which produce the ionization also produce the excitation of the gas atoms, which subsequently radiate at their characteristics frequency.
-At the low pressure, these are usually to produce discrete line spectra normally many energy levels are exited.
+At the low pressure, these are usually to produce discrete line spectra, normally many energy levels are exited.

 The lowest excited state which can produce resonance radiation is always maintained.
 It is very efficient, in case of Hg, ultra violate ray radiation at 253 nm is the principle rays of radiation.
-For exciting phosphor on the wall of the fluorescent lamp Hg has also another resonance line at 185 nm but this is of less important.
+For exciting phosphor on the wall of the fluorescent lamp Hg has also another resonance line at 185 nm but this is of less importance.
 In case of Na, the resonance radiation is at 2.1 eV in the yellow region 589.3 nm.
-Near this wavelength maximum visual response we get.
+Near this wavelength we get maximum visual response we get.
 Certain states for Hg are 4.6 eV and 5.46 eV cannot radiate any visible spectra.
 These states are called metal stable state.